Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Additional details of experiments

 \section{Additional details of experiments}

 In this section, we provide additional details of the experiments on IBM Quantum devices.

-In the classical verifiable experiment of Fig.~\ref{fig:HRCS}c in the main text, we implement a circuit of $N_A = 5, N_B = 5$ qubits on the IBMQ Torino and in each step, we apply a $L=8$ layer parameterized circuit.
-Due to the automatic qubit allocation from Qiskit, for temporal steps $t\le 10$, our circuit uses qubits shown in Fig.~\ref{fig:circuit_5_5}a (blue circuits) while for $t=13, 16$, it uses qubits shown in Fig.~\ref{fig:circuit_5_5}b.
+In the first experiment of Fig.~\ref{fig:experiment}a in the main text, we implement a circuit of $N_A = 5, N_B = 5$ qubits on the IBMQ Torino and in each step, we apply a $L=8$ layer parameterized circuit.
+Due to the automatic qubit allocation from Qiskit, for temporal steps $t\le 10$, our circuit uses qubits shown in Supplementary Fig.~\ref{fig:circuit_5_5}a (blue circuits) while for $t=13, 16$, it uses qubits shown in Supplementary Fig.~\ref{fig:circuit_5_5}b.
 In both cases, the circuit is applied on a line of 1D qubits and thus the two-qubit gates are only applied on nearest neighbors as we requested.
-In Fig.~\ref{fig:gates}a, we show the number of native gates of IBMQ Torino used in our experiments for different $t$ thus effective qubit number $N_{\rm eff}(t)$, and the number of gates increases linearly with $t$ as expected.
-For the largest temporal steps of $t=16$, we use $5049$ SX gates, $3684$ RZ gates and $1152$ CZ gates.

-For the quantum supremacy experiment of Fig.~\ref{fig:experiment_large} in the main text, as Qiskit allocates different qubits for each circuit instance, we do not show the qubits being used on IBMQ Torino here.
-Instead, we show the number of native gates in the circuits in Fig.~\ref{fig:gates}b.
-Due to the fact of two patch circuit, the number of gates used in this experiment is roughly two times the one in Fig.~\ref{fig:gates}a for the same $t$.
+In Supplementary Fig.~\ref{fig:gates}a, we show the number of native gates of IBMQ Torino used in our experiments for different $t$ thus effective qubit number $N_{\rm eff}(t)$, and the number of gates increases linearly with $t$ as expected.
+The number of gates in each step is approximately the same, and for the largest temporal steps of $t=16$, we use $5049$ SX gates, $3684$ RZ gates and $1152$ CZ gates.
+For the larger-scale experiment of Fig.~\ref{fig:experiment}b in the main text, we show the number of native gates in the circuits in Supplementary Fig.~\ref{fig:gates}b.
+As we implement two patch circuits, the number of gates used in this experiment is roughly two times the one in Supplementary Fig.~\ref{fig:gates}a for the same $t$.